borgbase/docs.borgbase.com/pricing.md

 # Pricing and Invoicing

 [BorgBase](https://www.borgbase.com) uses a combination of fixed and variable billing.
 First you would choose a plan, based on your overall backup needs.
-Currently we offer the following plans:

-### Available Plans

-- Free plan: Includes 10 GB backup space
-- Small plan: Includes 100 GB backup space
-- Medium plan: Includes 1 TB backup space
-- Large plan: Includes 2 TB backup space

-For the current price of our plans, see the [front page](https://www.borgbase.com/) or checkout page.
+See the [front page](https://www.borgbase.com#pricing) for current plans and pricing.

 ### Flexible Ex-Post Billing